Percutaneous Endoscopic Gastrostomy

 Leading up to your procedure:

-- Do not have nutrition or fluids for at least eight hours before the procedure.
+- Do not have nutrition or fluids for at least 8 hours before the procedure.

 - Arrange for a ride to and from the hospital.

-- Pain medication is usually given through a vein in your arm
+- Pain medication is usually given with an IV

 Description of the Procedure